Djazy-Faradj/Djazy-Faradj/README.md

 - **Tech stack**: Python, Keras, TensorFlow

 ### 🧑‍💼 CustomMessages Minecraft Plugin
 One of my earliest projects!
-I developed this plugin at the age of 12, and it's still out there with a solid number of downloads.
+I developed this [Minecraft server plugin](https://www.curseforge.com/minecraft/bukkit-plugins/privatemessages) at the age of 12, and it's still out there with a solid number of downloads.
 Revisiting this plugin always gives me a sense of pride.
 - **Tech stack**: Java

 ## 🌱 Currently Learning